EngineHub/WorldGuard/README.txt

-WorldProtect
+WorldGuard
 Copyright (c) 2010 sk89q <http://www.sk89q.com>
 Licensed under the GNU Lesser General Public License v3

 Introduction
 ------------

-WorldProtect has a number of features, any of which you can choose to use or not:
+WorldGuard has a number of features, any of which you can choose to use or not:

 - Enforce only one session for a player on a server (can't login twice).